Zhang Chiming: Club career

+Coaching Career

 A 2022 interview with Chengdu Football Association, where Zhang was working as a youth team coach at the time, stated that Zhang had retired from professional football.
 Speaking about his footballing career, he said that he regret not having enough understanding about football and that he never reached the goals he set for himself at both Beijing Guoan and with the Chinese national team.

+On 11 March 2026, Zhang was appointed as the head coach of China League One side Foshan Nanshi.
+On 5 August 2026, Zhang decided to resign with his coaching team.

 International career

 Zhang made his debut for the Chinese national team on 27 March 2015 in a 2-2 draw against Haiti.

 Career statistics

 Statistics accurate as of match played 31 December 2020.